antoniomgf1998/Portfolio/README.md

 ###### 2. Some speed-vs-time anomalies plots

+&emsp;As I was dealing with not-labeled data, I had to make out how to evaluate the model.
+In this case, I started ploting for each whole route analized speed-on-time plots to see if anomalies detected visually match with weird movements such as huge differences between two points.
+Hereunder some images of this plots.

 <img src="https://github.com/antoniomgf1998/Portfolio/blob/master/DMM_anomalyex1.png" width="33%"><img src="https://github.com/antoniomgf1998/Portfolio/blob/master/DMM_anomalyex2.png" width="33%"><img src="https://github.com/antoniomgf1998/Portfolio/blob/master/DMM_anomalyex3.png" width="33%">

 &emsp;The results were apparently not bad even though a little noisy, most of the anomalies detected by it are visually reasonable but the evaluation of most of this anomalies requires both probably more data to cover the theoreticall simplicity of the model and more field knowledge than the one our product owner has and the one we could acquire within this months of work(requires experience in evaluating types of ships, information about the highest speed per individual ship) so it would last a lot of time to get the model evaluated by us with a not assumable uncertainty.